 The Rise of “Real” Women

 In the fitness community, Instagram users have taken to posting before-and-after photos that show them looking shredded in the morning, but incredibly bloated at night after eating.
 These photos are intended to be a reminder that even women with the most desirably body types don’t always look perfect.
 Unfortunately, not every #nofilter or bloating photo is a picture of honesty.
 There’s a fine line between good lighting and tweaking the contrast and saturation.
 The same can be said for post-carb fest bloat and pushing your stomach out to an exaggerated point for the sake of a photo.

 It’s a strange contradiction, really—manufacturing perfect images to send a message about falsehoods.

-Is Transparency the Answer?
+Is transparency the answer?

 Not every company retouches images of their models.
 Many brands, including Modcloth and Aerie, have openly banned the use of Photoshop to change their models’ bodies.
 (They still use Photoshop to fix minor issues like fly-away hairs, clothing wrinkles, and tan lines.)
 These policies are an attempt to present their consumers with truthful images.
 In Aerie’s case, it’s actually improved their sales.
 Diaz says that with the public’s reaction to retouching, it’s the logical next step.